Attribute-Based Access Control (ABAC) for AWS

 For example, instead of creating AWS Identity and Access Management (IAM) roles with distinct policies for every team or individual to ensure the right levels of access, you can use ABAC to group attributes to identify which resources a set of users can access.
 Then, as you add new users and resources, you can associate the appropriate attributes so that the right users have access to the right resources.
 It’s no longer necessary to update existing policies to allow new users to access resources.
 With attribute-based access controls, your authorization strategy can scale at the pace of your innovation.
 Learn about the services you can use in your ABAC strategy.

 Simplify IAM role management

 With ABAC, multiple users using the same IAM role can still get unique, fine-grained access because permissions are based on user attributes.
-You can define attributes in AWS, or you can pass user attributes from your existing identity provider (IdP) into AWS by using AWS Single Sign-On (AWS SSO), IAM, or Amazon Cognito.
+You can define attributes in AWS, or you can pass user attributes from your existing identity provider (IdP) into AWS by using AWS IAM Identity Center (successor to AWS SSO), IAM, or Amazon Cognito.
 You than can author IAM policies to ensure that your users get access to only the AWS resources that have matching attributes.
 This approach helps you reduce the number of IAM roles you need for the use cases in your AWS account.

 Apply fine-grained permissions as resources change